CLEARWATER CRIMINAL DEFENSE ATTORNEY

 The purpose of an injunction is to restrain the Respondent from further acts of violence; order the Respondent to leave a shared dwelling; prevent the Respondent from coming to your home, school or place of employment; and/or award temporary custody of minor children.

 But the injunction should never be used as a tool to manipulate the Respondent or the Judicial System, gain access to property, or to settle issues of child custody or spousal support, but rather to protect you against a genuine and well-founded fear of continued violence or abuse.

 Florida Statutes define Violence for an injunction in Florida Statute 784.046(1)(a) as “any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death, by a person against another person.”
 By this definition not all offensive behavior directed at the victim meets the Florida statutory requirements for violence; what is contemplated under the statute is the following:

 Trespassing, criminal mischief, threats, tampering with a witness and harassing phone calls are all criminal offenses which should be reported to law enforcement, but may not necessarily, alone, qualify for the issuance of an Injunction.

-If you are under investigation or ARREST for domestic violence or assault or battery, Clearwater Defense Attorney Robert Hambrick will do his best to successfully negotiate with the prosecution to dismiss the charges, to reduce the charges or to go to Trial by Jury or to hammer out a reasonble sentence by showing the prosecution the weaknesses of the arrest, the facts and the circumstances of the alleged misconduct.
-Robert Hambrick will stand by you in the Courtroom preparing a strong assault or battery defens so that you can move forward with your life.
+If you are under investigation or have been arrested for domestic violence or domestic assault or battery, Clearwater Defense Attorney Robert Hambrick will help you win at trial or find the best possible solution to dismiss the charges, to reduce the charges or to hammer out a fair and reasonable sentence by showing the prosecution the weaknesses of the arrest, facts and circumstances of the alleged misconduct.
+Robert Hambrick will stand by you in the Courtroom preparing a strong assault or battery defense so that you can move forward with your life.